-During the Financial Year 2021-22 the Governing Body continued to operate as a single board and met over 10 times during the year; the September and October meetings were held vis Microsoft Teams and subsequent meetings were held in person (although some Trustees joined via Teams when necessary).
+During the Financial Year 2022-23 the Governing Body continued to operate as a single board and met 9 times during the year.
 This operating structure ensured that all Governors were aware of all operational matters.
 An Audit and Risk Committee also meets as required under separate chairmanship during Governors' meetings to fulfil the requirements of the Academy Trust Handbook.